keithjgrant/omnibear-site/content/troubleshooting.md

 All logs will be displayed in this screen.
 Some logs contain additional information, indicated by a “+” icon.
 Click the log entry to expand the pane to display the data.

 ![Logging screen](/images/logging-example.png)

+Logs are only stored locally on your machine and are not reported to a server.